Shopping Safely Online

 bottom of the window.
 Some attackers try to trick users by adding a fake padlock

-• Use a credit card – There are laws to limit your liability for fraudulent credit card
+icon, so make sure that the icon is in the appropriate location for your browser. - Use a credit card – There are laws to limit your liability for fraudulent credit card

 charges, and you may not have the same level of protection for your debit card.